zubairchutea/thrivecart/README.md

 ### Does ThriveCart offer monthly payments?

-No, ThriveCart does not offer monthly or yearly subscriptions; it only provides a one-time lifetime license, giving full access to all features without recurring fees.
+No, ThriveCart does not offer monthly or yearly subscription plans.
+Instead, it provides a one-time lifetime license, giving you full access to all features with a single payment.
+This includes unlimited products, sales funnels, checkout pages, automation tools, and future updates, without worrying about recurring fees.
+Paying once means you can focus on growing your business instead of managing ongoing software costs.

 ### Can I upgrade from ThriveCart Standard to Pro later?